Exact Classical Correspondence in Quantum Cosmology: Classical cosmology

 The Einstein equations in cosmology can be obtained as Euler-Lagrange equations using an action principle.
 For the maximally spatially symmetric spacetime described by a Robertson-Walker (RW) metric \cite{cosmo_cl_book}

 under the ADM 3+1 split \cite{kolbturner_book}, the action is

+This is when the universe contains only a spatially homogeneous scalar field $\phi$.
 Here $N$ is called the lapse function, for which one can fix some convenient gauge.
 Using the Lagrangian $L$, we may write the Euler-Lagrange equations for the variables $N$ and $\phi $ and obtain the Einstein equations in this case as

 and

 by fixing the gauge $N=1$.

 Similarly, for a de Sitter model which contains only a cosmological constant, the Lagrangian can be taken to be